 How the Colleges Were Ranked

-To determine what order these institutions should be listed in, we began by listing the schools by name, tuition cost, and the number of students enrolled in the graduate programs.
+To determine what order these institutions should be listed in, we began by listing the mechanical engineering schools by name, tuition cost, and the number of students enrolled in the graduate programs.
 Once this list was created, we ordered them based on those with the lowest tuition and the smallest number of students enrolled.

 If you are employed by one of the colleges listed and would like to make corrections to the information we provided, please contact us.